makeabilitylab/physcomp/communication/p5js-serial-io.md

 ### Creating DisplayShapeIn in Arduino

-There are infinite possibilities for designing an interactive Arduino app that reads in `"shapeType, shapeSize"` off serial and does something interesting.
-For example, you could use this info to set the paddle size and ball type (circle, square, triangle) in an OLED-based [Breakout game](https://en.wikipedia.org/wiki/Breakout_(video_game)).
-For now, though, for our Arduino app, let's simply replicate the p5.js app visual experience.
+We could design many different types of Arduino apps that read in `"shapeType, shapeSize"` off serial and do something interesting.
+For example, we could use this info to set the paddle size and ball type (circle, square, triangle) in an OLED-based [Breakout game](https://en.wikipedia.org/wiki/Breakout_(video_game)).
+For this Arduino app, however, let's simply replicate the p5.js app visual experience.
 This might sound hard but you're [OLED](../advancedio/oled.md) experts by now—you got this!

 But how should we begin?